nauam/Courses/docs/api/rundeck-api.md

 Click "Generate API Token" to create a new one.
 The unique string that is shown is the API Token.

-Alternately you can define tokens in static file, by setting the `qwcontrol.tokens.file` in [framework.properties](/administration/configuration/config-file-reference.md#framework-properties).
+Alternately you can define tokens in static file, by setting the `rundeck.tokens.file` in [framework.properties](/administration/configuration/config-file-reference.md#framework-properties).

 You must include one of the following with every HTTP request to the API:

-* HTTP Header `X-QW Control-Auth-Token` set to the API Token string
+* HTTP Header `X-Rundeck-Auth-Token` set to the API Token string

 OR